aslafsky/clockclock24-replica-ng/README.md

 This my modification of [whosmatt's](https://github.com/whosmatt) personal implementation of [Vallasc's](https://github.com/Vallasc) "ClockClock 24" by [Humans Since 1982](https://www.humanssince1982.com/)

 This fork is a minor overhaul with some new animations and modes (videos to be added soon):
-- [x] Seven new animation modes added:
+- [x] Eight new animation modes added:
      - [x] Propeller
      - [x] Arrow
      - [x] Ripple